gwenne/dolphie/README.md

 - Instructions Modal Image that show how to use the chat window
 - Support for emojis
 - Accesibility Handlers for Keypress
+- Download chat transcript to a pdf file

 Future scope
-- Allow for email sending of the Chat transcript
-- Download chat transcript to a pdf file
 - Interface with Google Search API